Ski Canada Customer Service

-Most readers are particularly interested in receiving our current Buyer’s Guide and our December (ski travel) issues, so we usually send out those issues to anyone subscribing in the next few months after they were published, as long as we have enough copies.
+Most readers are particularly interested in receiving our current Buyer’s Guide so we usually send out that issue to anyone subscribing in the next few months after they were published, as long as we have enough copies.

 If you subscribe during the summer months, of course, our next issue might take a little longer than six weeks, so we usually send out our Winter issue to new subscribers in the Springtime, so they don’t have to wait until the next Buyer’s Guide comes out.

 Whatever the season, renewal orders always start with the first issue after expiry—assuming you don’t wait until the party’s over before renewing (in which case we’ll send you the issues you missed, if they’re still available).